htcondor/htcondor/docs/getting-htcondor/index.rst

     for-docker

+These instructions show how to install HTCondor and run all of its components on a single computer for testing and exploration.
+We recommend that new users start here and proceed to the [user quick start guide], links to which will be repeated [...].
+Experienced users ... [admin guid].

-.. rubric:: Native Packages
+.. rubric:: Installing HTCondor with Administrative Privileges

-If you have administrative privileges on your machine, continue on to the instructions corresponding to your operating system:
+If you have administrative privileges on your machine, choose to the instructions corresponding to your operating system:

 * :ref:`Windows <admin_install_windows>`